melissadale/ScoreFusionApp/README.md

 --extra-index-url https://kivy.org/downloads/packages/simple/
 ```

-Note on version numbers, these were taken from a currently working system.
+Note on version numbers: these were taken from a currently working system.
 If needed to determine which version is installed, use `pip show package` to see information.